William Brooke O'Shaughnessy: Return to India

 In 1844, O'Shaughnessy returned to India, where he worked in various government positions in the fields of pharmacology and assay.
 Lord Dalhousie became interested in the establishment of a telegraphic network and he learnt of the work of O'Shaugnessy and found that he could work on the scheme.
 Dalhousie informed the Military Board that O'Shaugnessy was to work directly under Dalhousie's supervision and report directly without any other intermediary authorities.
 During this period he began work on various telegraph instruments and systems.
 After briefly returning to England in 1852, O'Shaughnessy was appointed Superintendent of Telegraphs in 1852.
 During the years 1853-5 3500 miles of telegraph were installed across India and he wrote numerous manuals and reports on his telegraph inventions.
 O'Shaughnessy was on leave in England during the mutiny year but in the same year Morse code was introduced into India and a message from Delhi to Punjab helped in moving troops in time.
 In 1858 a cable was laid in the Gulf of Mannar between India and Ceylon.
 O'Shaughnessy introduced a coil of fine wire in the circuit to protect the cables from lightning.
 His successor in the telegraphs department, Charles Adley, became a fierce critic of O'Shaughnessy's work.

 Knighthood and return to England

 In 1856 he was knighted by Queen Victoria for his work on the telegraph in India.
 He was appointed Director-General of Telegraphs at this time.
 During the following years O'Shaughnessy wrote on telegraphy-related subjects, including a book of private codes for encrypted telegraphy.
 In 1860, O'Shaughnessy returned to Europe for sick leave where he remained in obscurity until his death from senile asthenia at Southsea on 8 January 1889.
 He was buried at Highland Road Cemetery, Portsmouth.

 He adopted the surname Brooke by Royal Licence in 1861 on the death of a relative.
-He was married twice.
+He was married three times.
 His second wife was the daughter of Francis O'Shaughnessy and his third was Julia Greenly, daughter of Captain Sabine.